 Best Hutch Storage

 Hutch-style over-the-toilet storage units are a great way to get that extra cabinet look without actually installing extra cabinets.
 (Though you should always anchor the unit to the wall for safety.)
 We love the glass doors on this hutch from The Home Depot.
-It has that apothecary vibe that pairs well with most interior design styles, from coastal to boho.
+It has that apothecary vibe that pairs well with most interior design styles.

 Metal units are typically the most lightweight and slim versions of over-the-toilet storage, but the design also screams first college dorm.
 However, this shiny option from Pottery Barn is gorgeous and would look great against luxe marble tiling.

 There’s no standard size for over-the-toilet storage and a lot of units, especially wooden models, tend to be pretty wide.
 If you want a wooden rack but don’t have space, this slim leaning ladder from West Elm is a great option.
 It’s compact but still gives you three additional shelves.

 One of the most frustrating things about assembling over-the-toilet storage is that most models feature a bar at the bottom that runs behind the toilet.
 This bar helps counterbalance the unit, but not all toilets have space between the wall to accommodate the bar.
 You can avoid this with a floating cabinet unit instead.
 Cabinets are expensive, especially if you’re looking at hardware stores, but we spotted this slim model from Target that’s less than $100!